EricRovell/photo-companion/src/apps/photo-companion/src/routes/about/about.en.md

 Certain events can be disabled completely.

+**Important**: "City Lights" or "St. Petersburg Drawbridges" events may not be available depending on selected city location.

 ### Settings

 In this section, the user has access to parameters to customize the application for himself.